mujeebch/conpot_default/README.md

 If you want to tinker around and write your own template, change ports etc. We suggest that you do host install.
 You can find instructions on how to install conpot [here](https://conpot.readthedocs.io/en/latest/installation/install.html) and the FAQ [here](https://conpot.readthedocs.io/en/latest/faq.html).

+## Updated by Mujeeb

+This project is courtesy of mushorg.
+We have updated for production.
+Major change is:

+* Modified Dockerfile
+* Use of Authbind to use ports < 1024